Users

 $ p4 user -d -f username

 Before you delete a user, you must first revert (or submit) any files a user has open in a changelist.
-If you attempt to delete a user with open files, Helix Server displays an error message to that effect.
+If you attempt to delete a user with open files, Helix Core Server displays an error message to that effect.

-Deleting a user frees a Helix Server license but does not automatically update the group and protections tables.
+Deleting a user frees a Helix Core Server license but does not automatically update the group and protections tables.
 Use p4 group and p4 protect to delete the user from these tables.

 Reverting files left open by obsolete users

-If files have been left open by a nonexistent or obsolete user (for instance, a departing employee), a Helix Server administrator can revert the files by deleting the client workspace specification in which the files were opened.
+If files have been left open by a nonexistent or obsolete user (for instance, a departing employee), a Helix Core Server administrator can revert the files by deleting the client workspace specification in which the files were opened.

 As an example, if the output of p4 opened includes: